VTsagareli/used-car-market-analysis/README.md

 ### 🔹 Interactive Controls
 Filters available across all visuals:

-- Price (range slider)
+- Year / Registration Year
 - Mileage (range slider, in thousands)

-- Year / Registration Year
-- Fuel Type
-- Transmission Type
-- Brand
+Additional filters such as mileage, brand, fuel type, etc. can be added depending on user needs.

 ---